vdclab/gene_presence_abscence/Readme.md

 - pandas 1.1.5
 - matplotlib 3.3.3

-the 4 files required should be as followed:
+The 4 files required should be as followed:

 ```
 - Snakefile:
 	do not edit it